-It was determined that these derivative instruments did not meet the criteria for hedge effectiveness and, therefore, the decrease in the fair value of \$88,766 and \$2,949,402 is reported as investment revenue for the years ended June 30, 2019 and 2018, respectively.
-The fair value of the interest rate swaps was estimated based on the present value of the estimated future cash flows.
+It was determined that these derivative instruments did not meet the criteria for hedge effectiveness and therefore the increase in value of \$45,171 and decrease in the fair value of \$88,766 is reported as investment revenue for the years ended June 30, 2020 and 2019.
+The fair value of the interest rate swaps were estimated based on the present value of the estimated future cash flows.